 Other treatments may be recommended depending on the dog's condition and the veterinarian's professional opinion.
 These may include anti-inflammatory drugs, antiviral drugs, plasma transfusions, and more.
 In addition, lab work will need to be repeated periodically to monitor the dog's overall condition.

 Expect your dog's stool to be loose for a few days as the intestinal tract is still healing.
-Reintroduce food gradually, ideally beginning with a bland diet prescribed by your vet.
+Reintroduce food gradually, beginning with a bland diet prescribed by your vet.

-How to Protect Your Dog From Parvo
+How to Prevent Parvo

-- Do not take your puppy to public places or around unknown dogs before he reaches 17 weeks of age and is fully vaccinated.
+- Do not take your puppy to public places or around unknown dogs before it reaches 17 weeks of age and is fully vaccinated.
 A puppy's immunity is unknown up to about 16 weeks of age, and vaccine-induced immunity is not fully effective until five to 10 days after the vaccine.

 Even if a parvo dog has spent a brief time in an area and has not defecated there, you must decontaminate the area.
 Remember that the parvovirus can remain on a dog's paws and fur and can be transported this way.

 At the vet hospital, parvo dogs are placed in isolation and veterinary staff cleans up with a bleach solution or a special disinfectant that is known to kill the parvovirus.
 Most household chemicals will not kill parvovirus, so consult your vet regarding proper home disinfection methods.

 Generally, parvovirus will not live indoors for more than a month or so, but you should still be sure to thoroughly clean the area.
 Soiled bedding should be thrown away, sealed in a plastic garbage bag before doing so, or washed in hot water and bleach.

 Outdoor areas are much more difficult to disinfect.
 Parvovirus can live outdoors in above freezing temperatures for five to seven months, depending on conditions.

 It is only safe for your dog to return to bleached areas after they are completely dry.
 Overall, your best bet is to keep puppies and non-vaccinated dogs away from the area until you can be sure the virus has died off.